mRoca/docker-tcp-proxy/README.md

 nc -vz my-proxy.docker 3306
 # my.mysql.domain.name 172.16.0.1:3306) open
 ```

+## Usage with iptables

+In order to use iptables instead of socat, you must run the container with the `-e "PROXY_ENGINE=iptables" --cap-add=NET_ADMIN`

 If you want to use this container on a system without `ip_forward = 1`, you will have an error.
 To fix it, just run the container with the `--privileged` flag.